Communication and Engagement response

 Future initiatives will be shaped by research and learnings to date, and consider audience groups that have been identified as more vulnerable to the impacts of domestic and family violence, or disproportionately represented as experiencing domestic and family violence, including:

 - Culturally and linguistically diverse Queenslanders

 - Aboriginal peoples and Torres Strait Islander peoples

 - Persons with disability

 What difference will we make?

 Through the continued delivery of initiatives, desired outcomes may include:

 - Queenslanders understand all types of domestic and family violence are unacceptable.

 - Victims and perpetrators know where to go for help.

-Some indicators of success for the new campaign may include:
+Some indicators of success for future initiatives may include: